-Killing Black Mold with Bleach on hard, non-porous surfaces will kill nearly any type of mold spore(s) that it comes in contact with.
+Killing Black Mold with Bleach on a hard, non-porous surface will kill nearly any type of mold spore(s) that it comes in contact with.

 Eliminating Black Mold with Bleach is also very inexpensive and readily available.
 Many, if not most food markets, grocery outlets and hardware stores will carry a number of mold killing cleaners.

 However, bleach has a heck-of-a time reaching the root level of mold growth in porous type items such as tile grout (unsealed), wood and cement block.
 To name a few.
 Thus, it is very important to pay attention to the type of surface you are intending to clean.

 The mold killing agent in the bleach (chlorine) simply does not reach the root and instead, leaves the moisture content of the bleach behind in its wake.
 This same moisture is what promotes additional mold growth to the area just cleaned.

 Have you ever wondered why mold stains keep coming back to the same area of your outside patio or wooden deck after killing the mold growth with bleach?
 Hmmm..,

 Never mix bleach with ammonia – This is extremely dangerous and will likely produce Toxic Chloramine Fumes or Vapors.

 Never mix bleach with vinegar – Combining these two mold cleaners together will not give you a better cleaning agent to work with.